 Upon registration with HHD a group chat between you, your partner and your doulas is set up.
 This is a fabulous way to stay connected to ask any pregnancy related questions as well as being in immediate touch with your doulas when you have any questions about signs of labour.
 Subsequent pregnancies can make early cramping common and sometimes hard to decipher between active labour contractions.
 When to get childcare arranged for your older child and when to head to the hospital are conversations we have on a regular basis with our experienced clients.

 During labour your Doula is there to help you stay calm and grounded in what can sometimes be an intense time.
 Some experienced parents arrive at the hospital well advanced in labour and it can be overwhelming for some.
 Your Doula will focus only on your needs and wants making sure your voice is heard.
-In the hour after birth we help you to connect with your baby and help facilitate your first feeding.

 I Need a Helping Hand Package